 - Clean up animal waste.

-You should also give your hands a good scrubbing with soap and water:
+Also be sure to give your hands a good scrubbing with soap and water at these times:

 - before eating